re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 <summary>Using as a data logger and store data on SD card without uploading to server</summary>
 <br>

-This is an option if you do not need real-time data and retrieve data only from an SD card.
+This option is suitable if you don't require real-time data and prefer to retrieve information solely from an SD card.

 <div align="center">
     <img src="Documentation/Pictures/DataLogger.png" width="60%">
 </div>

-## Build Sensor Node
+## Build a Sensor Node

 Link: [Build EndNode](Documentation/Water_Sensor/Build_EndNode.md)

-## Flash firmware for Nodes
+## Flash firmware for nodes

 ### remoteConfig.h

-The main configuration file, remoteConfig.h, can be found under the re-moteConfig library file `Arduino/libraries/re-moteConfig/remoteConfig.h`.
-This is the only file you need to change to configure the Arduinos (assuming you aren't adding custom support).
-You need to comment and uncomment out lines depending on your configuration.
-The settings in the file all have clear comments that explain what that setting does.

-Follow the following example to config the sensor node
+The primary configuration file is remoteConfig.h, located within the `Arduino/libraries/re-moteConfig/` directory.
+To configure your Arduinos:

+1. Navigate to the re-moteConfig library: `Arduino/libraries/re-moteConfig/remoteConfig.h`.
+2. This is the sole file you'll need to modify, unless you're introducing custom functionalities.
+3. Within the file, comment or uncomment lines as per your desired configuration.
+4. Each setting within the file comes with comprehensive comments to guide you on its purpose and function.
+5. Ensure you follow the instructions carefully for optimal performance.

+To configure the sensor node, please refer to the example provided below.

 [dataLogger remoteConfig.h](Water_Sensor/Libraries/re-moteConfig/Example/dataLogger.h)